TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

 ## Importing Data using JDBC from a relational DB

 !!!
 Note
 	Before you begin, you must install the corresponding JDBC driver.
-To do so, copy the JDBC driver jar file in **/jars** directory located in the home directory and then restart the cluster.
+Refer to [Deploying Third Party Connectors](/connectors/deployment_dependency_jar.md).

 <!--**TODO: This is a problem- restart the cluster ?
 Must confirm package installation or at least get install_jar tested for this case. -- Jags**
 -->

-The example below demonstrates how to connect to any SQL database using JDBC:
+The following example demonstrates how to connect to any SQL database using JDBC:

 1. Verify and load the SQL Driver: